cbonoz/chia21/README.md

 - Converts a chia coin into a tradeable NFT by attaching hosted image files.
   Stores entries for Chiaspace in a centralized DB for the marketplace (distributed storage could be another option).
-- Attaches pngs to Chia coin addresses / puzzle hashes using IPFS.
+- Attaches pngs to Chia coin addresses/puzzle hashes using IPFS.
 - Enable searching through existing coins based on name rather than puzzle hash.
 - Underlying coins would still be instrumented/deployed via ChiaLisp.

 ## Challenges

-- Running chia node locally for RPC calls (would be helpful to have hosted test url's similarly to Infura).
+- Running chia node locally for RPC calls (would be helpful to have hosted test URLs similarly to Infura).
 - Integrating Chia wallet (in future work) - Currently, the application would need a key to issue RPC calls directly.

 ## Future work

-- Integrated wallet for sale / listing of Chia coin NFT entries (ideally similar to metamask).
+- Integrated wallet for sale/listing of Chia coin NFT entries (ideally similar to Metamask).
-- Wallet would need to natively recognize several different coin types.
+- Wallet would need to recognize several different coin types natively.
 - Integration with dedicated Chia node for RPC calls around transfer (via NodeJS chia-agent).
-- Needs dedicated / hosted storage for searchable listings.
+- Needs dedicated/hosted storage for searchable listings.
 - Website hosting and marketing.

 While not a ChiaLisp implementation, I hope this prototype qualifies for hackathon purposes around improving NFT!
-Alternatively, this project be used as a free open-source reference / idea base for other implementations.
+Alternatively, this project is used as a free, open-source reference/idea base for other implementations.

 <!-- Demo:
 * NFT volume surge https://cointelegraph.com/news/opensea-trading-volume-explodes-76-240-ytd-amid-nft-boom